nosana-ci/docs.nosana.io/docs/tokens/nft.md

 | `24.6%` | Heart                   |
 | `25.3%` | Smiley                  |

+@tab Keyboard
 ### Keyboard

 Your device's peripherals.
 Some keyboards are more scarce than others.
+A number of 10 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|